Subscribe to our bi-monthly digital marketing magazine, Digital iQ FREECLICK HERE

 If it is something as simple as “sign up to our newsletter”, writing legally-required ‘opt-in statements’ often puts people off.
 I would always encourage people to write in natural language and in the tone that a brand would normally communicate to their recipients – just explain the benefits of signing up – ie. “you will get VIP access” or “you will be the first to hear news”.

-But I think we are only interested in asking for email address when users are actually on the website.
+But I think we are only interested in asking for email addresses when users are actually on the website.
 It annoys me when I go and check in on an airplane, and I’m doing my booking, and they don’t ever ask for my email address – it’s crazy!

 There are more opportunities offline than people think.
 Try not to just take a shortcut and buy data because it leads you into some trouble in terms of regulation.
 You’ll always end up with deliverability issues as well, because the same data is being sold and resold so many times over the years.